-In the past few years, protesters in Kazakhstan have rallied numerous times against growing Chinese influence, despite severe restrictions to the right to demonstrate publicly.
+In the past few years, protesters in Kazakhstan have rallied numerous times against growing Chinese influence, despite severe restrictions on the right to demonstrate publicly.
 Yet a close analysis indicates that Sinophobia may be a tool instrumentalized by protest organizers to mobilize people against the government, while avoiding serious crackdowns.

-Sinophobic attitudes have brewed in Kazakhstan for decades, often resting on conspiratorial rather than solid grounds.
+Sinophobic attitudes have brewed in Kazakhstan for decades, often resting on conspiratorial rather than solid ground.
 The announcement in 2013 of China’s far-reaching infrastructure and investment project, the Belt and Road Initiative (BRI), was a catalyst of a new wave of anti-China sentiment.

 Since then, Chinese businesses have flocked into Kazakhstan alongside government loans.
 Now, China is among the five largest creditors in Kazakhstan.
 In 2020, trade with China amounted to 15.4 billion U.S. dollars, a 4 percent increase compared to 2019.

 For some Kazakhs, however, increased cooperation with their eastern neighbor poses more of a threat than new economic opportunities.
 A part of society is afraid that China will not only make Kazakhstan economically dependent but will soon begin to encroach on the country's territorial sovereignty.

 Over the past five years, the phrase “Chinese expansion” has regularly appeared on the agenda of opposition rallies and demonstrations, been heard on the lips of civic and political activists, and has been thoroughly discussed in the media.
 For example, in 2020, Kazakhstan’s state media published an article highlighting how the country’s diplomatic corps pushed back on allegations made by their Chinese counterparts, who had argued that Kazakhstan could become a part of China.